Home > Hispanic gangs

 One of the oldest Hispanic gangs in Los Angeles is called Dog Town Rifa, located in the William Mead housing projects that were built in 1942.
 The gang had actually been in that area since 1890 when it was a multi-racial group of Irish immigrants, Mexicans and other ethnic groups that lived in the Chinatown area north of downtown Los Angeles.

-They are geographically dispersed throughout the county and city and not concentrated in one ghetto, like most black gangs in LA.
+They are geographically dispersed throughout the county and city and not concentrated in one section of Los Angeles.
 They are found in significant numbers in the San Fernando Valley, San Gabriel Valley, the Beach communities, Long Beach, Compton and South Los Angeles.
 Below is a list of cities/places in Los Angeles County where Hispanic gangs are currently active.